 - 1) Immediate manager

 - 2) Department head

 - 3) Compliance staff

 - 4) Human Resources

 - 5) Legal Department; or

-- 6) Anonymous Option Reporting Website at: http://speakup.macmillan.com.
+- 6) Anonymous Option Reporting Website at: macmillan.ethicspoint.com.

 Macmillan's Anonymous Option Reporting Website is available for employees who prefer not to discuss their concerns about any Company practice with management or wish to be anonymous for any reason.